We can't find the internet

 Hang in there while we get back on track

-"Carolina Doriti"
+Search results for "Carolina Doriti"

 Athens

-To Mitato tou Psiloriti
+To Mitato tou Psiloriti: Cretan Hut

 On Crete, endowed with fertile soil and an enviable climate, devotion to the island’s culinary traditions runs deep.
 This is even the case for people who have family ties to Crete but did not live there themselves, like Dimitris Katakis, who runs To Mitato tou Psiloriti, a small Cretan deli in Athens.
 In 1950 his grandparents left Crete, despite their great love for their native island, to go to Athens for better job opportunities – the postwar era saw many Greeks move to cities or even abroad in search of a better life.
 Yet the flavors and traditions of Crete, one of the southernmost points in Europe and the largest island in Greece, stayed with them and were lovingly passed on to their children and grandchildren.